pantaluna/esp32_mjd_components/components/mjd_hcsr501/README.md

 # ESP-IDF MJD HC-SR501 PIR motion sensor component
 This is the component "mjd_hcsr501" for the ESP-IDF software framework for the ESP32 hardware from Espressif.

+The software component "mjd_hcsr501" was originally developed for the HC-SR501 PIR motion sensor module hence its name.
+The data protocol of all modules are the same.

 The component supports the following PIR motion sensor models:

 - **HC-SR501 PIR motion sensor module** with lens.
 This module is fully configurable without having to solder/unsolder tiny SMD resistors.
 This was the original product that became very popular.
 - **MH-SR602 Micro PIR motion sensor module** with lens (even smaller).
 The pin order is different (the pins on the PCB are labeled).
 This is currently the most popular PIR sensor and the data protocol is compatible with the HC-SR501. **Quiescent current: 20uA.**
 - **AM312 Mini PIR motion sensor module** with lens (smaller).
+The pin order is different (the pins on the PCB are labeled).
 This module is very sensitive to noise and **not recommended** for new projects.

-The software component "mjd_hcsr501" was originally developed for the HC-SR501 PIR motion sensor module hence its name.
-The data protocol of all modules are the same.

-## Example ESP-IDF project
+## Example ESP-IDF project(s)
-`my_hcsr501_pir_sensor_using_lib` This project demonstrates the basics of using the MJD component "mjd_hcsr501".
-The component supports various PIR motion sensor models:
+`esp32_hcsr501_pir_sensor_using_lib` This project demonstrates the basics of using the MJD component "mjd_hcsr501".

+`esp32_hcsr501_pir_sensor_deep_sleep_udp_using_lib` This project uses a PIR sensor to detect human movement in a room.
+The app wakes up when a movement has been detected and uploads a movement-detected message to a UDP Server.
+The app remains in deep sleep most of the time to minimize the power consumption.